-To avoid damage to the earth's ozone layer, use a refrigerant recovery system whenever removing refrigerant.
+To avoid damage to the environment, use a refrigerant recovery system whenever removing refrigerant.
 When working with refrigerants you must comply with all local government environmental laws.
 In the U.S.A., refer to EPA section 608.

 Never use air for leak testing.
 It has been determined that pressurized, mixtures of refrigerant and air can undergo combustion when exposed to an ignition source.